The best lenses for the Nikon Z5 in 2025: upgrade your camera with some smart lenses

 Handling is acomplished, with a control ring for manual focus, or manual override of autofocus.
 You can use the same ring for alternative functions, including smooth aperture adjustment while recording video.

-Other ultra-wide Nikkor zooms have come along since this one, but we think the Z 14-30mm f/4 S is still the best match for the Nikon Z5, thanks to its compact retracting design, wider-than-usual angles of view (even for an ultra-wide zoom) and its relatively affordable price for a lens of this type.
+Other ultra-wide Nikkor zooms have come along since this one, but I think the Z 14-30mm f/4 S is still the best match for the Nikon Z5, thanks to its compact retracting design, wider-than-usual angles of view (even for an ultra-wide zoom) and its relatively affordable price for a lens of this type.

 As is expected in an S-line lens, the barrel has a customizable control ring, and a speedy, virtually silent stepping motor autofocus system.
 The lens doesn’t offer image stabilization itself, relying instead on the equivalent system in the Z5 body.